runeanielsen/notes/kubernetes/kubernetes.md

 Namespaces allow you to split complex systems with numerous components into smaller distinct groups.
 They can also be used to seperate resources in a multi-tenant environment.
 A common use-case for namespaces are to split resources up into production, staging and development.

 Resource names do only need to be unique within the namespaces - this allows multiple resources to have the same name as long as they're in seperate namespaces.
+Namespaces do not provide network isolation by default, this means that pods accross different namespaces can talk to each other.

 Not all resource types are seperated across namespaces, one of them is the node resource type that is global and is not tied to a single namespace.